kstenerud/safe-encoding/safe32-specification.md

 ### Features:

+ * Safe for use in JSON, SGML formats, source code strings, without escaping
- * Safe for use in URLs
+ * Safe for use in URLs without escaping
  * Safe for use in filenames
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems